Can You Trust Guardio To Keep You Safe Online?

 Here's a brief look at how Guardio and Aura differ in key areas:

-While Aura and Guardio take different approaches to your security, Aura provides more features, higher levels of insurance coverage, and stronger support.
+While Aura and Guardio take different approaches to your security, Aura provides more features, higher levels of insurance coverage, and phone support included with all plans.

 You should choose Aura over Guardio if you want: